 “While managing Ms. Jane’s care, I learned that clinicians have to slow down in order to understand the needs of our patients because otherwise all the work is futile,” Kim said.
 “Because I took this time with Ms. Jane and made her feel comfortable, she was successful in learning to read and our services benefitted her.”

-A larger impact
+A larger impact in home health

 Home health clinicians have a unique opportunity to meet patients where they are and provide care that helps them achieve their specific goals, including scenarios like Jane’s.